mgcrea/angular-resource-collection/readme.md

 # [ngResourceCollection](http://mgcrea.github.com/angular-resource-collection) [![Build Status](https://secure.travis-ci.org/mgcrea/angular-resource-collection.png?branch=master)](http://travis-ci.org/#!/mgcrea/angular-resource-collection)

 ngResourceCollection is a thin wrapper over the official 1.2.0+ [ngCollection](https://github.com/angular/angular.js/blob/master/src/ngResource/resource.js).

+Its main purpose is to provide an efficient global caching system over `$resource.query()` that is not reset between each client-side route-navigation (no view flickering).
+You can also leverage 1.2.0+ `track by` attribute for the `ngRepeat` directive to minimize DOM manipulation on collection refresh.

-It adds a few useful methods to work with your `$resource` data, along every underscore/lodash method available:
+It also adds a few useful methods to work with your `$resource` data, along every underscore/lodash method available:

 ``` javascript
 var methods = ['forEach', 'each', 'map', 'collect', 'reduce', 'foldl',